19bufordcarl/CarlRPG/Myth & Shadow/Magic/Enchanting/Enchanting.md

 3. Access to an [Alchemist Apparatus](../../Items/Individual%20Item%20Cards/Gear/1000%20Coins/Alchemist%20Apparatus.md) or similar arcane equipment.
 4. Make [The Spellcasting Roll](../Spellcasting.md#The%20Spellcasting%20Roll) for that [Spell](../Spells.md).
 5. On a success, you have successfully enchanted the magic item!
-	1. The enchanting process generally takes a full day succeed or fail.
+	1. The enchanting process generally takes a month per spell level succeed or fail.
 	2. A failure consumes all Mythril, but does not ruin the item.
-	3. You cannot benefit from a [Full Rest](../../Game%20Procedures/Resting.md#Full%20Rest) that day, only a [Long Rest](../../Game%20Procedures/Resting.md#Long%20Rest).
+	3. You cannot benefit from a [Full Rest](../../Game%20Procedures/Resting.md#Full%20Rest) those days.
 ### Passive Rules
 1. Enchantment [Spells](../Spells.md) are subject to the following restrictions and modifications.
 	1. Prerequisite: You can only passively enchant spells with a duration that is not "None".